 Figure 3.4.
 Activating the patient trigger.
+Clinician view, facing patient.

 a.
 This records a notation in the data indicating the patient felt a symptom.

 b.
 The Sensor will flash a green light in cadence with the heartbeat for a short duration after the button press.